-The APR gives clear information about how we deliver our performance commitments and financial performance.
-This document explains how we make sure the financial APR data is reliable and meets Ofwat's rules.
-This document also shows the improvements we made to our processes this year and how we split our Totex costs between different price controls and upstream services in Section 4: Pro forma tables of the APR.
+The APR gives clear information about how Yorkshire Water delivers its performance commitments and financial performance.
+This document explains the assurance processes behind financial APR data in fulfilling Ofwat's requirements.
+This document also shows the improvements made to processes this year and how totex costs are allocated between different price controls and upstream services in Section 4: Pro forma tables of the APR.

-This document helps our stakeholders understand how we produce our regulatory accounting statements, especially for Price Control Units and wholesale upstream services.
-As RAG 3 requires, this document has three sections:
+This document helps Yorkshire Waters stakeholders understand how regulatory accounting statements are produced, especially for Price Control Units and wholesale upstream services.